01 of 12

 If your recipe includes it, sprinkle in the cheese, season to taste with salt and pepper, and add up to another tablespoon of butter if desired.
 Give it a stir to combine everything.Continue to 11 of 12 below.

 11 of 12

 If you're using fresh herbs or chopped greens, add them now, stirring to combine and wilt.

 You can close the lid and let the risotto sit for a minute to wilt the greens, but don't let them cook too long since you want them to have a bright color.Continue to 12 of 12 below.

 Serve the Risotto

-Divide the risotto between shallow pasta bowls and sprinkle with grated parmesan cheese and, if desired, some fresh chopped herbs such as parsley or basil.
+Divide the risotto between shallow pasta bowls and sprinkle with grated Parmesan cheese and some fresh chopped herbs such as parsley or basil, if desired.
 Enjoy!